Preparing for future disease threats

 Extensive use – and misuse – of antibiotics means that their effectiveness has waned.
 This is fast becoming a major public health crisis.
 Without action, up to 10 million people could die from drug-resistant infections every year by 2050.

-We are playing a leading role in the industry’s response to antimicrobial resistance (AMR), ranking first among the large pharmaceutical companies in the Access to Medicine Foundation’s AMR Benchmark in 2018.
+We are playing a leading role in the industry’s response to antimicrobial resistance (AMR), ranking first among the large pharmaceutical companies in the Access to Medicine Foundation’s AMR Benchmark.

 Using our vaccines to prevent infection

 Our vaccines against diseases such as diphtheria, meningitis, pneumonia and pertussis protect tens of millions of people from bacterial infections that would otherwise contribute to direct antibiotic prescribing.
 In addition, our vaccines for non-bacterial infections such as influenza, rotavirus and malaria prevent the development of diseases that can trigger the use of antibiotics – to treat secondary infections, for example.
 We are also committed to researching and developing new vaccines against infections that will reduce the need for antibiotics even further.
-For example, we are currently developing vaccines against RSV (a virus) as well as shigellosis and TB (both caused by bacteria) which are all drivers of current antibiotic use.
+For example, we are currently developing vaccines against RSV (a virus), as well as shigellosis, staph aureus, and TB (all caused by bacteria).
+We are also looking at the potential of Bexsero, our meningitis vaccine, to offer protection against gonorrhoea, another bacterial infection with increasing resistance to antibiotics.

 Awareness and education

-In addition, for more than 15 years we have invested in AMR surveillance, awareness and education programmes.
+For more than 15 years we have invested in AMR surveillance, awareness and education programmes.
 Through our Survey of Antibiotic Resistance (SOAR) programme, we study, analyse and publish reports on antibiotic resistance at a local level and share the findings with healthcare professionals and public health bodies to inform the development of local antibiotic prescribing guidelines.
-In 2018, this meant we trained over 15,000 healthcare professionals across 20 countries on the appropriate use of antibiotics.
+In addition, in 2019 we trained over 32,000 healthcare professionals across 65 countries on the appropriate use of antibiotics.

 Addressing the challenge of AMR ultimately requires cross-sector collaboration.
-We have helped to establish the AMR Industry Alliance, a coalition to drive industry progress towards commitments made in the 2016 Davos Declaration and the Industry Roadmap on AMR.
+GSK is part of the AMR Industry Alliance launched in 2017 and is a signatory to the Industry Roadmap for Progress on Combating AMR.
 We also supported the creation of the Innovative Medicines Initiative’s AMR Accelerator, which launched a call for proposals in 2018.
 This public-private partnership will aim to speed up the discovery and development of new medicines to treat or prevent resistant bacterial infections through collaboration and capability building.
-We have also begun a new collaboration with Zhejiang University in China that will focus on tackling AMR through social science research and a campaign to promote the responsible use of antibiotics among young people.
+We are also collaborating with Zhejiang University in China by tackling AMR through social science research and a campaign to promote the responsible use of antibiotics among young people.
 As part of a global antibiotic surveillance clinical trial, our Institute for Infectious Diseases and Public Health (IIDPH) in China is also facilitating the first global research on AMR in the country.

 1 The 2014 Review on Antimicrobial Resistance